 By 1967, the Ashland Viking football team were getting noticed by the surrounding street gangs.
 Latin Kings would patrol down Ashland Avenue toward Walton Street and see the group of kids hanging out and start trouble with them.
 The Latin Kings were mainly out on patrol looking for Playboys to fight with but would either catch the football team before of after they fought the Playboys and cause trouble with them too.
 On other days Playboys would patrol down Ashland looking for trouble with Latin Kings and along the way they would see the football team and go after them since they were a group of Puerto Rican kids.
 Then on some days it was even worse when Playboys and Latin Kings clashed and they each patrolled down Ashland and each of them chased down the Vikings football team.
 In the beginning the football team had to run from these gangs because they didn’t have the resources Playboys and Latin Kings had.
-The Latin Kings began to take aggressive measures to recruit these teens into their gang, but as the boys resisted and refused to join, the L.K.’s began to cause more and more trouble with the team until the team’s leader called Puncher decided it was enough and converted the Ashland Viking football team into the Ashland Viking street gang.
+The Latin Kings began to take aggressive measures to recruit these teens into their gang, but as the boys resisted and refused to join, the L.K.’s began to cause more and more trouble with the team until the team’s leader a 13 year old called Puncher decided it was enough and converted the Ashland Viking football team into the Ashland Viking street gang.
 The Latin Kings and Playboys would become the Viking’s first arch enemies.
 Viking territory would be from Walton to Fry st. and from Ashland to Greenview St. in the Noble Square neighborhood.
 As a new gang the Vikings fought in low profile tactics which often gave them the advantage as they battled the Senior Latin Kings and the P.V.P.’s (Pulaski Venture Playboys) out of the East Village neighborhood.
 Among the arsenal the Vikings would use were molotov cocktails and homemade shotguns.